mandrasch/strapi-v4-auto-translate/README.md

 ## How was this created?

-See base repository for all details.
+See base repository template for all details.

 Steps for this repo: